-- > Sensitivity analyses, carried out regularly consist of assessing the impact on the Group's financial condition resulting from the application of shocks to risk parameters (including, amongst others, PD, LGD, ratings, interest rates with and free of risk and foreign exchange rates). - Scenario analyses, carried out annually consist of assessing the impact on the Group's financial condition resulting from the application of simultaneous and consecutive shocks to several factors that affect the business plan.
-In 2024, the scenario used under the "ICAAP Report" for December 31, 2023 stress test was designed taking into consideration the possible impacts arising from a systemic crisis, modelled based on the history of the crisis caused by the Covid-19 pandemic.
+- > Sensitivity analyses, carried out regularly consist of assessing the impact on the Group's financial condition resulting from the application of shocks to risk parameters (including, amongst others, PD, LGD, ratings, risk-free interest rates, credit spreadsand foreign exchange rates). - Scenario analyses, carried out annually consist of assessing the impact on the Group's financial condition resulting from the application of simultaneous and consecutive shocks to several factors that affect the business plan.
+In 2025, the scenario used under the "ICAAP Report" for December 31, 2024 stress test was designed taking into consideration the analysis of historical crises and considering the Group's risk profile.
+The Group selected a scenario that reflected the impacts of (i) a widening of credit spreads during 2025, corresponding to the largest widening of spreads seen in recent years, with a partial tightening of 30% during each of the years 2026 and 2027 and (ii) a notch down in credit ratings during 2025 and consecutive maintenance of ratings levels after the downgrade that occurred in 2025 during 2026 and 2027.

 The results of the stress tests reinforce the conclusion that the Group has a solid and robust capital position.
-The scenario analyses performed as of 31 December 2023 resulted in a coverage ration always above the minimum internal level defined in RAF.